Table Of Contents

 What’s the Problem?

-Exactech has manufactured prosthetic knee replacement devices for over 30 years, and the Optetrak line of implants has been sold on the U.S. market since 1994.
-However, models produced in 2011 and 2012 were different in that they featured a “finned” tibial tray, which some believe may not properly bond with surgical cement.
+Exactech has manufactured prosthetic knee replacements for over 30 years, and the Optetrak line of knee and ankle implants has been sold on the U.S. market since 1994.
+However, medical devices produced in 2011 and 2012 were different in that they featured a “finned” tibial tray, which some believe may not properly bond with surgical cement.

 Exactech Optetrak Knee Recall